scream870102/Segb/readme.md

-# Sakamichi Emoji BOT
+# Segb

-This is a discord bot based on [Discord.Net](https://github.com/discord-net/Discord.Net).
+This is a discord bot based on [discordgo](https://github.com/bwmarrin/discordgo).

 ---